 Anti-anxiety medications offer a strategy of suppression.
 Benzodiazepines, such as Xanax and Valium, slow down the central nervous system by increasing GABA, an inhibitory neurotransmitter.
 SSRIs (selective serotonin re-uptake inhibitors), another type of medication prescribed for anxiety, hinder the body’s natural function of processing serotonin, a neurotransmitter associated with mood.
 Although certain people benefit from these medications, their long-term use can lead to side effects, dependence, and tolerance (so that larger and larger doses are needed to produce the same result).
 The danger of overdose is also a consideration; not only have prescriptions for benzodiazepines more than tripled in the past 20 years, but over the same time span fatal overdoses have more than quadrupled.

 Sometimes temporary relief is lifesaving, as in a case where someone’s anxiety is so bad that they’re considering suicide.
 But suppression through pharmaceutical medications does not resolve the root cause of anxiety, and therefore should be used with caution and in concert with other, holistic approaches such as counseling, Chinese medicine, and naturopathic medicine.
 In many cases, natural approaches alone can manage chronic anxiety, as in a recent study which showed that acupuncture increases the body’s endogenous opioid production, curbing the subjective experience of stress.

 The Chinese Medicine Approach to Treating Anxiety

-Alexandra Ricketts, LAc, of Heart Spring Health, specializes in treating anxiety and mental/emotional disorders with acupuncture and herbal medicine.
-She uses a Chinese medicine approach that is holistic and comprehensive:
+The Chinese medicine practitioners of Heart Spring Health specialize in treating anxiety and mental/emotional disorders with acupuncture and herbal medicine.
+We use a Chinese medicine approach that is holistic and comprehensive:

 - It works with the entire person, including the energetic, emotional, and spiritual aspects;